basin-genesis-hub/bgh_atlas_/README.md

-#How to make upload your model to the BGH atlas?
+# How to upload your model to the BGH atlas?

-#What do you need?
+# What do you need?
 ·       Your github login details
 ·       A short and sweet description of what your model does ·       An animation of your model